đź’°

 • Keep holding all keys for 10 seconds, then release.

-• Wait a few seconds, then press the power button again to start your Mac.
+• Wait a few seconds, then press the power button again to start your device.

-These include MacBook Airs and Pros with Touch ID sensors and the Apple T2 Security Chip:
+These include models with Touch ID sensors and the T2 Security Chip:

 • Press and hold the power button for 10 seconds, then release.

-• Wait a few seconds and turn the Mac back on.
+• Wait a few seconds and turn the device back on.

 If that doesn’t work: